alex-sharifi/linux-tips/README.md

 - Flow Control: Branching
   - `case word in [pattern [| pattern]...) commands ;;]... esac`
   - Patterns used by `case` are the same as those used by pathname expansion.

+- `awk`
+  - `awk` syntax goes `awk 'program' [filenames...]`, where 'program' goes `awk '/regular expression/ { print }' [filenames...]`, and reads the input in the filenames one line at a time.
+  - Either the pattern or the action is optional.
+If action is omitted, the default action is to print the matched lines, i.e. `awk '/regular expression/' [filenames...]`.
+If the pattern is omitted, then the action is done for every line, i.e. `awk '{ print } [filenames...]'`.
+  - The 'program' (i.e. pattern and action) can be presented to `awk` from a file with `awk -f file [filenames...]`
+  - Fields: `awk` splits each input line automatically into 'fields'. `awk` assumes a white space but this can be altered with the command line option `-F`, i.e. `awk -F: ' { print } [filenames...]`
+    - Fields are called `$1`, `$2` ... `$NF`, where `$NF` is the last field on the line. `$0` is the entire input line, unchanged. `NF` is a built-in variable that is a count of the fields per line. `NR` is a built-in variable with the number of the current input record.
+  - Printing: items in the `print` statement of the action are printed, separated by the output field separator.
+Print output can be customised with `printf`
+  - Pattern matching: filter on values in a given field, i.e. filtering on values in column 2 would be: `awk '$2 ~ /pattern/' [filenames...]`
+  - BEGIN and END parameters can be used to initate variables, print headings, set field separators; or complete actions after the last line has been processed, respectively.
+  - Variables are defined by being used, and initialised to zero by default.

 # Useful Websites